aneto0/MARTe2/Docs/User/source/core/structure/code.rst

 In order to ease the portability to other architectures and operating systems the code is organised in three tiers and seven levels.

 Each tier is an independent library.
-The expectation being that the ``BareMetal`` library does not have any dependencies on the file system nor the scheduler, thus allowing to deploy the framework in very embedded systems.
+The ``BareMetal`` library is designed to be independent from the file system and from the scheduler, thus allowing to deploy the framework in very embedded systems.

 Each level encapsulates a given functional concept and only depends on the functionality provided by any levels above it.